Extraweich/Extraweich/README.md

 - 👋 Hi, I’m @Extraweich
 - 👀 I’m interested in computational mechanics, especially in the field of fiber reinforced polymers
-- 🌱 I’m currently learning Português
+- 🌱 I’m currently learning Chinese
 - 💞️ I’m looking to collaborate on everything that looks fun, which does not need to be limited to mechancis
-- 📫 How to reach me: nicolas.christ@kit.edu or nicolas.christ@iwm.fraunhofer.de
+- 📫 How to reach me: nicolas.christ@iwm.fraunhofer.de

 <!---
 Extraweich/Extraweich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.